 To understand the sequela of the operation, one must have a basic understanding of the anatomy of the GI tract and the resulting physiologic effects of altering that anatomy.
-Roux-en-Y gastric bypass involves creating a small gastric pouch (restricting food intake) connected to a roux limb (typically between 75 to 150 cm) which bypasses a large portion of the small intestine (preventing absorption of nutrients.)
-This results in the food bolus bypassing the majority of the stomach (bypasses the part of the stomach containing most of the parietal cells and stomach acid), the duodenum, and the first 40 to 50 cm of jejunum.
-Nutrients will only be absorbed distal to these bypassed segments, and the majority will be absorbed in the "common channel" which is distal to the where the biliopancreatic and the roux limb connect.
+Roux-en-Y gastric bypass involves creating a small gastric pouch (restricting food intake) connected to a roux limb (typically between 75 to 150 cm) which bypasses a large portion of the small intestine (preventing the absorption of nutrients.)
+This results in the food bolus bypassing most of the stomach (bypasses the part of the stomach containing most of the parietal cells and stomach acid), the duodenum, and the first 40 to 50 cm of jejunum.
+Nutrients will only be absorbed distal to these bypassed segments, and the majority will be absorbed in the "common channel," which is distal to where the biliopancreatic and the roux limb connect.

 Issues of Concern

 Marginal ulceration is described as an appearance of a peptic ulcer on the jejunal mucosa at the gastrojejunal anastomosis.
 It is diagnosed in 1% to 16% of patients who undergo LRYGB.
 The pathology is a result of acid insult to the relatively unprotected jejunal mucosa.
-Several mechanisms have been implicated in a marginal ulcers development:
+Several mechanisms have been implicated in marginal ulcers development:

 - Large pouch size (leading to a larger parietal cell mass in the pouch and resulting acid exposure)

 - Gastrogastric fistula (remnant stomach parietal cells producing acid which enters pouch leading to exposure of the jejunal mucosa to a higher acid level)